paulozoom/garnish/README.md

 # Garnish

 Garnish for your Sassy CSS cocktails.
-Use it on top of [Bourbon](http://bourbon.io), or eat it raw.
+Use it on top of [Bourbon](http://bourbon.io), or have it raw.

 ## Installation